Soil biology: Actinomycetota

-Actinomycetota are critical in the decomposition of organic matter and in humus formation.
-They specialize in breaking down cellulose and lignin along with the tough chitin found on the exoskeletons of insects.
-Their presence is responsible for the sweet "earthy" aroma associated with a good healthy soil.
+Actinomycetota (actinomycetes, actinobacteria) are critical in the decomposition of organic matter and in humus formation.
+They specialize in breaking down cellulose and lignin along with the tough chitin found in the exoskeletons of arthropods.
+Their various production of volatile metabolites is responsible for the sweet earthy aroma associated with a good healthy soil.
 They require plenty of air and a pH between 6.0 and 7.5, but are more tolerant of dry conditions than most other bacteria and fungi.

 Fungi

-A gram of garden soil can contain around one million fungi, such as yeasts and moulds.
+A gram of garden soil can contain around one million fungi, such as yeasts and moulds, and around 700 km fungal hyphae can live in 1 g of soil.
 Fungi have no chlorophyll, and are not able to photosynthesise.
 They cannot use atmospheric carbon dioxide as a source of carbon, therefore they are chemo-heterotrophic, meaning that, like animals, they require a chemical source of energy rather than being able to use light as an energy source, as well as organic substrates to get carbon for growth and development.
+Given these requirements and the development of a dense hyphal network (mycelium) they actively participate to the degradation of freshly deposited organic remains and their transformation in humus (humification) and carbon dioxide (mineralization).

 Many fungi are parasitic, often causing disease to their living host plant, although some have beneficial relationships with living plants, as illustrated below.
-In terms of soil and humus creation, the most important fungi tend to be saprotrophic; that is, they live on dead or decaying organic matter, thus breaking it down and converting it to forms that are available to the higher plants.
+In terms of soil and humus creation, the most important fungi tend to be saprotrophic; that is, they live on dead or decaying organic matter, thus breaking it down and converting it to mineral forms (e.g. nitrate, ammonium, phosphate) that are available to the higher plants.
 A succession of fungi species will colonise the dead matter, beginning with those that use sugars and starches, which are succeeded by those that are able to break down cellulose and lignins.